European-Unified-ID/EUID-docs/api/v1/guides/publisher-client-side.md

 ### How can I test the refresh token logout workflow?

 You can use the `optout@email.com` email address to test your token refresh workflow.
-Using this parameter value in a request always generates an identity response with a `refresh_token` that results in a logout response.
+Using this email addrees in a request always generates an identity response with a `refresh_token` that results in a logout response.

 1. Send a [POST /token/generate](../endpoints/post-token-generate.md) request using one of the following values:
     - The `optout@email.com` as the `email` value.